DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

 The relationship of hand weaving to textural surfaces and sculptural forms are examined through the study of problems including structure, pattern, composition, and additional conceptual technical possibilities.
 Content is explored in the development of individual direction and in relationship to the discussion of historical and contemporary textiles and other works of art.
-Allows students to pursue an advanced investigation of concept and technique of hand-woven cloth.
+Pursue an advanced investigation of concept and technique of hand-woven cloth.

 DS/GEN BUS 240 — HUMAN-CENTERED DESIGN AND BUSINESS